Meursault: Etymology

 The oldest attested form of the toponym Meursault dates from 1094, as Murassalt and Mussalt, in a charter by the Cluny Abbey.
 However, these forms may have been a scribal error, given that in the attested forms of the toponym, the letter a does not appear in the second syllable of the toponym.
 The same letter does not reappear until the 13th century, which suggests that the charters of the abbey were recopied during that era.

 Later on, the toponym has been attested in various forms, such as Muresaldum (1119), Muressalt (1148), Muressaut (1155), Murissalt (1168), Muresauth (1168), Meuressault (1549), Murseau (1686), and finally Meursault (1713).

 Lebel suggests that Muressalt (1148) or Murissalt (1168) may have phonetically evolved from *mureis salt, which would have been eventually derived from *muriscu saltu, the latter being composed of the Latin word muru “wall” with a Germanic suffix -isc (possibly from Proto-West Germanic -isk), and saltu, a Latin word meaning “forest” (it was used as frequently as its synonym silva, but went on to be replaced by the Germanic word bosk which eventually became French bois).

 The existence of a forest in Meursault could be corroborated by the name of the river that passes the town: Le Ruisseau des Clous, which appeared as Agine in medieval texts (since 1155).
 Lebel gives the reconstruction of this name as *Hagina, a derivation from haga “enclosed forest” followed by a Germanic suffix -ina (possibly from Proto-Germanic -*īnaz).
 The Franks called enclosed forests haga or *hagja, which remains in the Burgundian language as age, and is also related to French haie and English hedge.

 An attempt to suggest the etymology of the toponym Meursault was first done by Antoine Gandelot (1714-1785), in his work Histoire de la ville de Beaune et de ses antiquités.
 The author states that the name Meursault is derived from Latin Murissaltus, and suggests that it means "the forest of the rat" without giving further explanations.
 Many travel guides and wine buying guides have reused this etymology, and some even suggest that it could mean “the falls of the rat”, “the rat” supposedly being the name of a forest that once covered Meursault.
 This can be explained due to the word muris being a homonym, as it can either be the genitive singular of ᴍūs “rat” or the dative/ablative plural of ᴍūʀᴜs “wall”.
 The same could be said for the Latin word saltus, as it can either mean “leap/jump/fall” or “forest”.

-Furthermore, Berthoud and Matruchot suggested minor saltus, but the latter is less convincing since it could have not possibly evolved phonetically to become the current toponym.
+Furthermore, Berthoud and Matruchot suggested minor saltus, but has less support among researchers.